LJNDawson.com, Consulting to the Book Publishing Industry

 We released The Big Picture for free yesterday and the response has been overwhelming - I just wanted to thank everybody who signed up!

-And if there's anything you feel should be given some coverage, I'd be delighted - just send me the details.
+And if there's anything you feel should be given some coverage, I'd be delighted - just .

 Thanks again!